HCSLab/EdgeToll/README.md

 ## Set Up server

-1. open a terminal and go to edgeBlockChain in EdgeToll
+1. open a terminal and go to edgeblockchain in EdgeToll
 2. runserver
   ```sh
   $ python manage.py runserver